mangefoo/wifi-ethernet-bridge/README.md

 available was ethernet and due to the placement of our TV we would have to draw a fairly long cable to connect to the closest network switch.
 This and the fact that we were close to moving out of the apartment made me look for a different solution.
-I didn't want to spend too much money on this since it was a temporary solution, so I discarded the option of buying a commercial Wifi bridge product.
+I didn't want to spend too much money on this since it was a temporary solution, so I discarded the option of buying a commercial WiFi bridge product.
 I was also going to watch a game on TV the same night so getting it ready quickly was a driver.

 Solution